Introduction

 eleutheria (ἐλευθερία) — "freedom"

 The noun eleutheria appears prominently in Galatians 5:1: "For freedom Christ has set us free; stand firm therefore, and do not submit again to a yoke of slavery."
-In the Greco-Roman world, eleutheria denoted the status of a free person as opposed to a slave.
-Paul transforms this concept theologically: Christian freedom is liberation from the enslaving power of sin, the curse of the law, and the elemental forces (stoicheia) of the world (4:3, 9).
+In the Greco-Roman world, eleutheria denoted the legal and social status of a free person as opposed to a slave (doulos).
+Free persons possessed rights, owned property, and participated in civic life; slaves belonged to their masters and lacked legal personhood.
+Paul transforms this socio-legal concept theologically: Christian freedom is liberation from the enslaving powers of sin (Romans 6:17-18), the curse of the law (Galatians 3:13), and the stoicheia (elemental forces) of the world (4:3, 9).

 erga nomou (ἔργα νόμου) — "works of the law"